SearchSG/dev-portal-admin-portal-docs/index.md

 ### How to delete the Search Index?
 ***Note: Deleting a search index will remove all previous collected interaction feedback and incremental learning improvements associated with your search index, affecting search relevance.***
-1. Click on "More actions" and then "Delete."
+1. Click on "More actions" and then "Delete".
 ![Delete index](images/index/index_overview_delete.png)

 2. Click on "Delete" in the pop-up window.